Adopt a Foster Dog and Be Their Hero!

 My friend screamed, “You better take that dog!”

-Don’t want to leave your dog at home?
+Do you hate leaving your dog at home when you go to work?
 In this article, discover easy ways to take your new dog to work.

 Is this foster dog the right dog for me?

 While Henry made a heck of a first impression.
 One I will never forget.
 I was set on a dog that could be a therapy dog for kids.
-It was on my dog criteria list.
+I mean, it was the top of my dog criteria list.

 I picked up this black pup.
 He melted in my arms.
-I walked to one of the handlers to ask for the details about him.
+I walked to one of the handlers to ask about him an his background.

 He seemed to meet most of my criteria.